CIML-bioinformatic/BMMlab_Prostate-CD45Pos-PTENKO/README.md

 The analysis results can be found in the folder called "05_Ouput" in each dataset folder.
 These subfolders contains a series of subfolders, one for each analysis step.
 The same subfolders can be found in the 03_Script subfolders, since the analysis code and the analysis output have a bijective relation.

-**Note :** the analysis results contain also the CellRanger pre-processing results (including the count matrix and the bam files).
+**Note :** the analysis results contain also the Cell Ranger pre-processing results (including the count matrix and the bam files).

 For instance: